iodepo/OceanBestPractices/ingest/README.md

 While you can do everything you need to do in order to deploy via the AWS console, this documentation is written as though you're deploying via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

-The OBP infrastructure leverages a 3rd party text extractor which can be found here: (https://github.com/skylander86/lambda-text-extractor).
-There is also a fork available at the Element 84 organization in case anything were to change with the original repository: (https://github.com/Element84/lambda-text-extractor).
+The OBP infrastructure leverages a 3rd party text extractor which can be found here: (<https://github.com/skylander86/lambda-text-extractor>).
+There is also a fork available at the Element 84 organization in case anything were to change with the original repository: (<https://github.com/Element84/lambda-text-extractor>).

 The OBP documentation includes enough information to deploy the entire OBP infrastructure, however, it might be worth reading through some basic [Elasticsearch](https://www.elastic.co/guide/index.html) documentation to become comfortable with the service that provides our main search and tagging indices.

 ## Indexing Documents

-#### Overview:
+#### Overview

 1. Creating the Document Index
 2. Creating the Percolater